 - In large skillet over medium heat add 2 tablespoons canola oil.
 Lightly brown chicken on both sides.
 Remove from pan and cut into bite size pieces.
 Do not wash skillet.

 - Meanwhile in large stock pot or dutch oven over medium low heat add 1 tablespoon of canola oil.
 Add onion, celery and green pepper.
 Cook until veggies just start to soften; approximately 5 minutes.
 Add garlic and cook for 90 seconds.
-Turn to simmer and add fire roasted tomatoes, tomato sauce, chicken broth and Cajun seasoning.
+Turn to simmer and add fire roasted tomatoes, tomato sauce, chicken broth, Cajun seasoning and cut chicken. .

 - Melt butter over medium low heat in the skillet that the chicken thighs were cooked.
 There should be about two tablespoons of fat from the canola oil and chicken thighs.
 If not compensate by adding more butter.
 Whisk in flour.
 Continue whisking for 5-6 minutes or until the paste turns a golden brown color.
 Slowly whisk flour mixture into soup.
 Add rice, cover and simmer for 10 minutes.
 Add Louisiana Hot Sauce to taste.